 Are we saying that studying the Bible this way is the perfect way to do it?
 No, not at all.
 Since none of us have perfect knowledge about God's word (only God does) and none of us are infallible (only God is), whatever approach we use to interpret the Bible won't be perfect.
-However, we're confident that the dispensational approach to understanding the Bible is the way God would have us do it and is, therefore, the best approach.
+However, we're confident that the dispensational approach to understanding the Bible is the best way to see and understand the distinctions that matter in God's word as a result of progressive revelation.
 Studying the Bible this way helps one interpret it correctly and consistently.
 If you love the word of God, this is what you want.

 Foundational to understanding your Bible dispensationally is recognizing that there is a clear distinction between Israel and the church.
 This means understanding that believers today are NOT part of God's program for the nation Israel.
-Instead, we're in a new program today where God is doing something new -- forming the church, the Body of Christ!
-Knowing this distinction alone will help you better understand your Bible, avoid a lot of false teaching, appreciate more richly what God is doing today in building the church, and help you experience victory in your Christian life!
+We're in a new program today where God is doing something new -- forming the church, the Body of Christ!
+Knowing this distinction alone will help you better understand your Bible, avoid a lot of false teaching, appreciate more richly what God is doing today in building the church, and help you in your walk with Jesus Christ!

 Now believers are in Christ as members of His body and Christ lives in them!
+We're in spiritual union with Christ (1 Cor.
+6:17)!
 Furthermore, and very significantly, God does NOT want believers today to live under the law program that He gave exclusively to Israel.
 Instead, we're under something different -- the grace program (John 1:17; Rom.
 6:14)!
-This wonderful gift of God's grace to us is ours only because of our Lord Jesus Christ and what He's done for us!
+This wonderful gift of God's grace to us is ours only because of what our Lord Jesus Christ accomplished for us through His death and resurrection!

 The Bible tells you everything you need to know about all that Christ has done for you.
 The Bible tells you the wonderful truth about who God has made you in Christ.
 Besides this sound doctrine, living the grace life also involves trusting in God's word to work in you as it says it will.
 The Apostle Paul's words to the Ephesian elders tell us that one very important way God's word works in us is to build us up: